Indra's net: In the Buddhāvataṃsaka Sūtra

-And so are the atoms of continuous reduction moment to moment, going on for untold eons;

-These atoms contain lands unspeakably many, and the atoms in these lands are even harder to tell of.

 Book 30 of the Buddhāvataṃsaka is named "The Incalculable" because it focuses on the idea of the infinitude of the universe and as Thomas Cleary notes, concludes that "the cosmos is unutterably infinite, and hence so is the total scope and detail of knowledge and activity of enlightenment."

-In another part of the Buddhāvataṃsaka sutra, the actual metaphor of "Indra's Net" is used to refer to the all phenomena in the dharmadhātu ("dharma realm", ultimate reality, the ultimate principle, Chinese: 法界中):They [Buddhas] know all phenomena come from interdependent origination.
+In another part of the Buddhāvataṃsaka sutra, the actual metaphor of "Indra's Net" is used to refer to the all phenomena in the dharmadhātu ("dharma realm", ultimate reality, the ultimate principle, Chinese: 法界中):

-They know all world systems exhaustively.
-They know all the different phenomena in all worlds, interrelated in Indra's net.

 In Huayan texts

-The metaphor of Indra's net of jewels plays an essential role in the metaphysics of the Chinese Buddhist Huayan school, where it is used to describe the interpenetration or "perfect interfusion" (Chinese:yuanrong, 圓融) of microcosmos and macrocosmos, as well as the interfusion of all dharmas (phenomena) in the entire universe.
+The metaphor of Indra's net of jewels plays an essential role in the metaphysics of the Chinese Buddhist Huayan school, where it is used to describe the interpenetration or "perfect interfusion" (Chinese: yuánróng, 圓融) of microcosmos and macrocosmos, as well as the interfusion of all dharmas (phenomena) in the entire universe.
 According to Bryan Van Norden, in the Huayan tradition, Indra's net is "adopted as a metaphor for the manner in which each thing that exists is dependent for both its existence and its identity upon every other thing that exists."

 The Huayan text entitled "Calming and Contemplation in the Five Teachings of Huayan" (Huayan wujiao zhiguan 華嚴五教止觀, T1867) attributed to the first Huayan patriarch Dushun (557–640) gives an extended overview of this concept: